 Conservation on Crown Lands: The land base on Crown Lands available for harvesting has been decreasing over time as the government increases the area of land that is protected for conservation purposes.
 According to the New Brunswick Forest Products Association, the percentage of constrained forestlands on Crown Lands increased from approximately 18% in 1992 to approximately 32% in 2002, thereby reducing fibre supply in New Brunswick and increasing the attractiveness of freehold lands.
 Moreover, the annual allowable harvest for softwood species on Crown Lands in New Brunswick has been reduced by 14% since 1982 (source: New Brunswick Forest Products Association) while the Province of Quebec reduced its annual allowable harvest level by 20% in 2005 (source: Resources naturelles et Faune, Quebec, Mars 2005).
 The 2009 document "A balanced management approach for New Brunswick's Crown Forest" indicated that conservation forest area would be reduced to between 23% and 25% of Crown Lands starting in 2012 (source: Province of New Brunswick 2009).
 In 2011, conservation forest targets were subject to additional review that resulted in the delayed implementation of new management plans.
 In March 2014, the Government of New Brunswick released a revised strategy that will expand protected natural areas to 8% while dropping total conservation forest to 23%.
-While no details have been released, the Government has announced that softwood harvest levels will be increasing by 660,000 m3 annually and that hardwood harvest level will remain the same as the current management plan.
+The Government has announced that softwood harvest levels will be increasing by 660,000 m annually and has allocated the additional volume to various companies.
+The hardwood harvest level will remain the same as the current management plan for the near future.